dashdotrobot/bicyclewheel/content/articles/articles/wheel-truing.md

 ### Adjacent tight and loose spokes on same side

 Machine-built wheels are trued by an iterative "hunt-and-peck" method, essentially applying the corrections above in a rote algorithm.
-To my knowledge, automatic truing machines don't measure spoke tensions, so it's possible for large deviations in tension to "hide" from the machine because the wheel is balanced by large corrections at nearby spokes.
+To my knowledge, most automatic truing machines don't measure spoke tensions, so it's possible for large deviations in tension to "hide" from the machine because the wheel is balanced by large corrections at nearby spokes.

 One issue I have come across in my experience is a large difference in tension between two adjacent spokes on the same side of the wheel: one tighter than average and one looser than average.
 Let's look at what happens when you tighten and loosen two adjacent spokes on the same side: